johnha881/AWS-Projects/EventBridge-InProgress/README.md

 6. Select Create at bottom of page.

 **Rules:**
-1. Back at the EventBridge page, select rules and create rule.
+1. Return to the EventBridge page, select rules and create rule.
 2. Select "my-event-bridge" as the bus name the rule will apply to.

 ![13](https://github.com/user-attachments/assets/6f31e41b-74b7-40f8-9202-7d94e00ae509)

 3. At the Define rule detail page:
-   - Name the rule ( Mine will be rule-for-testing)
+   - Name the rule ( Mine will be "rule-for-testing")
    - Description: Testing by catching all events
    - Rule type: Rule with an event pattern